 Plant Disease Management for Organic Crops

-Cultural Practices in Controlling Crop Diseases
+Cultural Control of Crop Diseases

 Cultural practices are invaluable tool that a grower should consider in designing an integrated disease control system.
 Cultural control aims to prevent contact with the pathogen, to create environmental conditions unfavorable to the pathogen, or to reduce the amount of pathogen inoculum available to the infected crop plants.
 Some cultural control practices include host eradication, crop rotation, sanitation, tillage, improving crop growth conditions, and selection of resistant cultivars to name a few.
 The remainder of this section discusses ways of improving plant growth and creating environments in the field that discourage spread of pathogens from one host to another.